apollosoftwarexyz/cinnamon/README.md

 > _"The line of code that's the fastest to write, that never breaks, that doesn't need maintenance, is the line you never had to write."_

-Cinnamon is a backend web framework inspired by the principles of [Nuxt.js](https://github.com/nuxt/nuxt.js) &mdash; which we consider an ideal frontend counterpart.
-With Cinnamon, our key aim is to achieve minimal code repetition between projects to allow developers to focus on developing their specific application.
+Cinnamon is a backend web framework with a key aim to achieve minimal code repetition between projects, allowing developers to focus on their product and not boilerplate.

-Cinnamon is intended for projects where your backend service is isolated from your frontend such as a mobile or single-page web application - meaning the backend is entirely data and business logic driven.

 👉 **Learn more on our documentation site:** https://cinnamon.apollosoftware.xyz/